aminedemagh/analyze-weratedogs-twitter-archive/README.md

 ## Description

 This project aims to gather, clean and analyze data from [WeRateDogs Twitter archive](https://twitter.com/dog_rates).
-WeRateDogs is a twitter account that posts pictures of dogs with a funny description.
-It has over 8.9M followers.
-It got famous with its creative rating system where the denominator is almost always 10 but the numerator is usually superior to 10.
+WeRateDogs is a twitter profile that posts pictures of dogs with a funny description.
+It has over 8.9M followers and it got famous with its creative rating system where the denominator is almost always 10 but the numerator is usually superior to 10.

+This work was made to complete an assignement for the [Udacity Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002).

 ## Files used